 Here’s how to get a Half Dome permit…

 Since 2010, the National Park Service has instituted a lottery system which grants only 300 Half Dome permits per day.
 If this sounds like a lot, some 1,200 people were climbing Half Dome daily before the permit system was put in place.

-Out of those 300 daily permits, which are required to ascend the subdome steps and cables, approximately 225 are available during a preseason lottery which runs from March 1 – 31.
+Out of those 300 daily permits, which are required to ascend the sub-dome steps and cables, approximately 225 are available during a preseason lottery which runs from March 1 – 31.
 To increase your odds of getting a permit, applicants can pick up to six dates.
-And while individuals can’t submit multiple applications or they’ll be removed from the lottery, it is acceptable for each person in your group (of up to 6) to submit an application.
-Lottery winners are notified via email in mid-April at which time you must pay the $20 permit fee.
+And while individuals can’t submit multiple applications or they’ll be removed from the lottery, it is acceptable for each person in your group (of up to 6) to submit the $10 application.
+Lottery winners are notified via email in mid-April at which time you must pay an additional $10 per person permit fee.

 If you miss the preseason lottery, approximately 50 permits are available for a daily lottery that runs any day the cables are up.
 Applications for these permits must be made online two days in advance of your desired date.
 Or, if you’ll be backpacking from other areas of the park and would like to include Half Dome as part of your itinerary, you can apply for a Yosemite Wilderness Permit that includes the cables.
 The Park Service reserves approximately 75 permits per day for this and there is no lottery, you simply make the request on your backcountry permit application and it will either be accepted or denied.